matplotlib/matplotlib/doc/users/next_whats_new/new_color_cycle.rst

 ----------------------------

 A new colormap, named cividis, has been optimized for viewing by those with or without a color vision deficiency.
 For more information, please see our paper (to be published in 2018)
-	Nuñez J, Anderton C, and Renslow R. Optimizing colormaps with consideration for color vision deficiency to enable accurate interpretation of scientific data.
+	Nunez J, Anderton C, and Renslow R. Optimizing colormaps with consideration for color vision deficiency to enable accurate interpretation of scientific data.
 2018.